Darryl Dunn, General Manager/CEO, Rose Bowl Operating Company

 A native of Pennsylvania, Brozino resides in Santa Clarita with his wife and two children.

-Dani Perry, Programs Coordinator, Legacy Foundation
+Dani Perry, Manager, Individual Giving & Stewardship, Legacy Foundation

 Dani Perry is the Programs Coordinator at the Rose Bowl Legacy Foundation and is primarily responsible for planning, coordinating and implementing all programs for the Foundation.
 Since joining Legacy in 2015, Perry has seen increasing responsibilities, including the Rose Bowl Brick Campaign, annual fund appeals, Rose Buds Kids Club, community outreach programs and special events to promote the Foundation’s mission.
 Perry is also in charge of all donation fulfillment and is a key factor in donor stewardship.